IT Grade: Preferred tolerance classes and fits

 ISO 286 identifies a set of preferred tolerance classes for holes which include G7, H7, JS7, K7, N7, P7, R7, S7, F8, H8, E9, H9, D10, A11, B11, C11, and H11.
 The set of preferred tolerance classes for shafts includes g6, h6, js6, k6, n6, p6, r6, s6, f7, h7, e8, d9, h9, a11, b11, c11 and h11.

 To completely specify the fit between a hole and corresponding shaft, it is common to specify a pair of the above tolerance classes, for example H7/g6.
 As with all IT grades, the smaller numbers correspond to tighter tolerances.
 Under normal circumstances, only a small number of the possible fits are practically required, and ISO 286 identifies preferred fit combinations including these as most preferred:

 Other uses

 An industrial process may have an IT grade associated with it, indicating how precise it is.
 When designing a part, an engineer will typically determine a critical dimension (D) and some tolerance (T) on that dimension.
 Using this formula, the engineer can determine what IT Grade is necessary to produce the part with those specifications.
-Thus, if injection molding has is IT13 and a part requires IT5, one cannot use injection molding to produce that part to those specifications.
+Thus, if injection molding is capable of IT13 and a part requires IT5, one cannot use injection molding to produce that part to those specifications.
 It is useful in determining the processes capable of producing parts to a specification.